-Showers for men's and women's are not provided on the interior of the building.
+Showers for men and women are not provided on the interior of the building.
 The showers are rinse stations located outside.

 Fixtures are believed to be from the 1972 construction.

 Floor drains, toilets, and sinks are connected to the sanitary sewer system.